SHAlockHolmes/Stationery-Shop-Interface/README.md

 ### 4. Reviews
 Customers can update or delete their previous stationery product reviews.
 There is a separate update or delete review pages for these two functions.

+## Files

+The "pages" folder has all the php webpages where db_connect is an important file to check if the database is connected successfully to the php Admin.
+Replace with your username and password and if required, even the name of the localhost.
+The "templates" folder is required for the header, footer and navigation bar.